 Check-in is easy and happens at the company’s office, which is close to all the properties.
 Staff escort guests to their townhouse via taxi or a short walk.
 Upon departure, guests drop the keys in the townhouse’s mailbox.

 We recommend the two-story Izumiya-cho (from $140 per person), one of six within the company’s premium category.
 The 1,175-square-foot space—off restaurant-filled Kiyamachi Street, around the corner from Gion—was built in the 1930s.
 The ground floor comprises a long, large living room split by a sliding fusuma.
 There’s a sitting area, and off the back is a good-sized deck.
 The three bedrooms upstairs have futons and are sparse.

 Great care has been put into preserving the original structure while adding high-quality modern comforts.
-There is Wi-Fi, in-floor heating (heaven!), air-conditioning, rain showers, and all the amenities found in a Japanese hotel: Inax toilets, bath products, toothbrushes, a hair dryer.
+There is Wi-Fi, in-floor heating (heaven!), air-conditioning, and all the amenities found in a Japanese hotel: Inax toilets, bath products, toothbrushes, a hair dryer.
 Screens hide the more 21st-century lighting.
 (Overall the house is dark—the windows are on either end.)

 The kitchens are nothing to speak of: A microwave, coffee-maker, and refrigerator are it for appliances—to prevent fire hazards.
 Although the company provides a concierge to call for help with activities, guests are otherwise entirely on their own.